 In the Rider settings dialog Ctrl+Alt+S, you can look at page icons to see, which setting-management mechanism is used for specific pages:

-Pages that are not marked with any icon host environment settings which are saved in your user profile.
+Pages that are not marked with any icon host IDE settings which are saved in your user profile.

-Preferences for Rider's front-end features, which are based on IntelliJ Platform, are saved in a directory-based format — in XML files in two specific places:
+Preferences for Rider's front-end features, which are based on IntelliJ Platform, are saved in the directory-based format — in XML files in two specific places:

 Your solution-specific settings — for example, Version Control integration, code style preferences — are saved under .idea\.idea.[Solution_Name]\.idea (hidden on macOS) in the solution directory.

 If your solution is under a version control, it is recommended to store XML files with solution-specific settings (the .idea folder inside the solution folder) under version control, the exception being workspace.xml and tasks.xml, which store user-specific settings.